 - Be sure to wash your child’s bottles, pacifier, eating utensils and cups in hot soapy water.

-- Don’t let other children use your child’s bottle or pacifier.
+- Do not let other children use your child’s bottle or pacifier or touch things that may have come in contact with the mouth sore.

 - Soak any washable toys in a bleach solution for 2 minutes.
-(Mix 2 tablespoons of household bleach in a quart of water.)
+(Mix 2 tablespoons of household bleach in one quart of water.)
 Rinse well with plain water and air-dry.

 When to Call the Doctor